schultek/dart_mappable/packages/dart_mappable/rfc.md

 The core protocol consists of the following interfaces:

-- `Encoding`/ `Decoding`, for defining the target format (use e.g. `JsonEncoding implements Encoding` for JSON)
+- `Encoding` & `Decoding`, for defining the target format (use e.g. `JsonEncoding implements Encoding` for JSON)
-- `Encoder` / `Decoder`, for converting a specific type (use e.g. `UriEncoder implements Encoder<Uri>` for Uri)
+- `Encoder` & `Decoder`, for converting a specific type (use e.g. `UriEncoder implements Encoder<Uri>` for Uri)

-These can be used together like this:

-TODO usage (consuming, example)

-The convention is:
+As you see this separates the *how* from the *what* in terms of encoding and decoding.

-- the `Encoder` / `Decoder` defines **what** to en/decode (an Uri)
+- the `Encoding` / `Decoding` defines **how** to en/decode (e.g. Map, JSON, YAML, CSV, ...)
-- the `Encoding` / `Decoding` defines **how** to en/decode (e.g. JSON)
+- the `Encoder` / `Decoder` defines **what** to en/decode (your own or external models, e.g. Person, Uri, ...)

-The protocol only defines the interfaces here, the actual implementation is up to the consumer (or packages).
+The protocol only defines the interfaces here, the actual implementation is up to the consumer (developer or packages).

-> I made a reference implementation though for JSON, CSV and some example models.
+> I made reference implementations though for Map, JSON and CSV.
+Mainly for benchmarking, but this could also ship as a default set of implementations alongside the protocol.

 This separation of interfaces (`-ing` and `-er`) allows for a modular approach to serialization.
 The implementation of the format no longer needs to know (or make implicit assumptions) about the target models.

-> Some use-case inspirations:
+As well as the other way around, where the model does not need to know about the format.

+Lets look at some implications and use-cases of this:

-> - Any code-gen tool (using build_runner, macros or other) would only need to care about creating `Encoder`s/`Decoder`s, not handle the actual serialization.
-Meaning less fragmentation and more re-use across packages.
+1. Any code-gen tool (using build_runner, macros or other) would only need to care about creating `Encoder`s/`Decoder`s, not handle the actual serialization.
+Meaning less work for the author, and more flexibility for the consumer.

-> - Packages like `yaml` could expose a custom de/encoding (e.g. `YamlEncoding`) and directly work with any model using the protocol.
+2. Packages like `yaml` could expose a custom de/encoding (e.g. `YamlEncoding`) and directly work with any model using the protocol.

-> - Packages defining custom models could directly work with any other package or codebase using the protocol.
+3. Packages defining custom models could directly work with any other package or codebase using the protocol.

-> - Frameworks like Serverpod or Jaspr or backends like Firebase could acccept any model using the protocol without needing to ship their own serialization solution.
+4. Frameworks like Serverpod or Jaspr or backends like Firebase could acccept any model using the protocol without needing to ship their own serialization solution.

----

-## Encodable interface

-## Codable interface

-## Implementing models
+## Usage

+These can be used together like this:

 ```dart
 // Pseudocode for now, not the real interfaces.